 Tuition and Fees

-The University of Oregon's estimated total fees for students entering the fall 2020 cohort are $3,000.*
+The University of Oregon's estimated total fees for students entering the fall 2021 cohort was $3,000.*

 *UO Fees, subject to final fee determination

 Oregon Executive MBA students will receive textbook ISBNs for their courses, prior to the start of each term.
 Using the ISBNs, students are welcome to order textbooks in the formats that best suit their learning styles, with the freedom to procure them from a variety of sites and locations.